 Channels are most effective when they reach your target audience.

-Whether you’re handing out business cards at a local networking event, investing in email marketing, setting up your Google My Business page, or participating in marketing activities with local bar associations, you need to spend your time and money in those situations when you’re most likely to connect with your ideal clients (or ideal referral sources).
+Whether you’re handing out business cards at a local networking event, investing in law firm SEO tactics, setting up your Google My Business page, or participating in marketing activities with local bar associations, you need to spend your time and money in those situations when you’re most likely to connect with your ideal clients (or ideal referral sources).

 The most popular channels to call out in an attorney marketing plan are: